-Indicate by check mark whether the company i is a shell company (as defined in n Rule 405 d of the Securities A ct of 1933 ar nd Rule 12b-2 of the Exc hange Ac t of 1934):
+Indicate by check mark whether the company is a shell company (as defined in Rule 405 of the Securities Act of 1933, Rule 12b-2 of the Exchange Act of 1934 and Rule 15c2-11 of the Exchange Act of 1934):

+Act 01 1934).

+Yes: □ No: ⊠

+Indicate by check period: mark whether the company's shell status has changed since the previous reporting

+Yes: □ No: ⊠

+Change in Control

-Securities • 12b-2 of the Exchange Act of 1934): Yes: No: 🖂 Indicate by period: y check mark whether the company's shell status has changed since the previous reporting Yes: No: 🖂 Indicate by period: y check mark whether a Change in Control of the company has occurred over this reporting Yes: No: 🖂
+Indicate by check mark whether a Change in Control of the company has occurred over this reporting period:

+Yes: □ No: ⊠

-1) Name of the issuer and its predecessors (if any)
+1) Name and address(es) of the issuer and its predecessors (if any)

-In answering this item, please also provide any names used by predecessor entities in the past five years and the dates of the name changes.
+In answering this item, provide the current name of the issuer any names used by predecessor entities, along with the dates of the name changes.

-Date and state (or jurisdiction) of incorporation (also describe any changes to incorporation since inception, if applicable) Please also include the issuer's current standing in its state of incorporation (e.g. active, default, inactive):
+The state of incorporation or registration of the issuer and of each of its predecessors (if any) during the past five years; Please also include the issuer's current standing in its state of incorporation (e.g. active, default, inactive):